New identities for linearized gravity on the Kerr spacetime: Conclusions and outlook

 is a pure gauge metric.

-Calculating the self-dual linearized Weyl curvature \emph{intermediate metric} $\MidMet_{ab}$ on the Kerr background leads to a covariant form of the Teukolsky-Starobinsky Identities for linearized gravity \eqref{eq:spin2-TSI}, which when viewed as a system of scalar equations in terms of Newman-Penrose scalars includes three additional equations compared to the classical form of the TSI.
-As will be shown in a future paper \cite{future:TMETSI:hyperbolic}, the full TSI system can be seen as a hyperbolic evolution equation.

-In view of the fundamental role played by the full TSI for the spin-1 case in analyzing the conservation laws implied by the Maxwell field equations \cite{2014arXiv1412.2960A}, we expect that this new covariant identity providing the full TSI for the spin-2 case will lead to a more complete understanding of the structure of linearized gravity on the Kerr spacetime, and in particular the conservation laws implied by this system.
-It is worth emphasizing that when restricted to the Kerr background, the identity \eqref{eq:CurlDgCurlDgEK1Spin2ToLie} yields a manifestly gauge invariant form of the full TSI, given in \eqref{eq:spin2-TSI}.
+Calculating the self-dual linearized Weyl curvature of $\MidMet_{ab}$ in the source-free case leads to the covariant form \eqref{eq:covTSI:typeD} of the TSI for linearized gravity.
+It is worth emphasizing that when restricted to the Kerr background, it yields a manifestly gauge invariant form of the TSI given in \eqref{eq:spin2-TSI}, see also appendix~\ref{secApp:GHPForm} for the GHP component form which include three additional equations compared to the classical TSI.
 In particular, $\Im\mathcal{A}_{AA'}$ is gauge invariant in that case.

-The fact that $\Im\mathcal{A}_{AA'}$ is gauge invariant is relevant for the problem of classifying gauge invariant quantities for linearized gravity on the Kerr spacetime.
-Work on this problem, extending and completing analysis of gauge invariant quantities on the Schwarzschild spacetime given in \cite{2016arXiv161108291S}, is ongoing.
+In \citep{2018PhRvL.121e1104A} two of the authors have presented a new set of gauge invariant quantities for linearized gravity which is complete, cf. \cite{AABKW:complete}.
+In the proof of completeness, theorem \ref{thm:mainthm} plays a central role.

 Recall that the Bianchi identity in differential geometry is a geometric identity which is valid independently of any field equation.
 The same is true for the linearized Bianchi identity with sources \eqref{eq:LinBianchi1}, and its specialization to Petrov type D backgrounds \eqref{eq:LinBianchi2}.
 It is important to note that several of the fundamental identities including \eqref{eq:covTME} and \eqref{eq:CurlDgCurlDgEK1Spin2ToLie} presented here are \emph{operator identities} derived from the Bianchi identity by applying suitable fundamental operators and making use of commutation rules, and are therefore valid for any linearized metric, not necessarily a solution of the linearized Einstein equations.

-Operator identities as the ones just mentioned have many interesting applications.
+Operator identities as the ones presented in theorem \ref{thm:mainthm} have many interesting applications.
 For example, they lead to symmetry operators for linearized gravity via the method of adjoint operators, see \cite{2016arXiv160904584A}.
-Further, expect that they will play a major role in the derivation of differential complexes for fields on algebraically special backgrounds, for example the complex extending the Killing operator, cf. \cite{2014arXiv1409.7212K}.